Ichthyostega/yoshimi-test/README.md

   * "Runtime ms": actual (averaged) runtime in milliseconds
   * "Runtime(norm)": after normalising away the (known, established) Expense Factor, this is the Y-Value actually used for the regression fit.
-Thus anything non-linear is "stashed" into the Expense Factor and assumed to be a *property of this specific test case*
+Thus anything non-linear is "stashed" into the Expense Factor and assumed to be a *property of this specific test*
   * "Runtime(model)": Y-value of the regression line for this samples count
   * "Expense Factor": Expense Factor, also used as weight factor on this data point
   * "Delta": difference between Runtime(norm) and model, used to calculate Delta(sdev)